lsst-sqre/sqr-088/index.md

 ## Testing experience

-This approach has also been used with our (early July, 2024) proof-of-concept implementation of a SPHEREx Nublado deployment, done as part of a technology demonstration.
+This approach has also been used with our (early July, 2024) proof-of-concept implementation of a pathfinder SPHEREx Nublado deployment, done as part of a technology demonstration.
 We successfully deployed a payload container (from [lsst-sqre/spherex-lab](https://github.com/lsst-sqre/spherex-lab)) running the public (that is, non-export-controlled) parts of the SPHEREx analysis environment and using this two-Python model.
-The SPHEREx envirnoment was installed via a Conda environment.
+The SPHEREx environment was installed via a Conda environment.

+## Future work

+- Implement a new Docker image tag policy class that can be used instead of `RSPTag` when the payload provider uses a different versioning convention.
+  We will probably only want to support semver and calver.
+  Until this is done, other payloads that do not want to use the full {sqr}`059` version semantics should use tags that match the syntax of release version numbers as documented there.

+- Support selecting between different payloads in the spawner form.
+  Currently, Nublado assumes that all images will have the same payload and use the same configuration for paths, environment variables, and so forth.
+  Supporting multiple payloads at the same time within one Rubin Science Platform deployment will require rethinking the spawner form UI and the Nublado controller configuration.

+## Appendix

+The notes capture some of the discussion that led to the architecture described above and is unlikely to be of interest to the general reader.

-## Analysis
+### Analysis

 To support arbitrary Nublado payloads, we have to answer a few questions: